openedx/XBlock/README.md

 Contacts
 --------

-The XBlock mailing list is at [edx-xblock@googlegroups.com](https://groups.google.com/forum/#!forum/edx-xblock).
+The XBlock mailing list is [edx-xblock on Google Groups](https://groups.google.com/forum/#!forum/edx-xblock).
 You can also write to edX directly at info@edx.org.